FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio sim [OPTIONS] TESTBENCH

-  The sim command simulates a testbench file and shows the simulation results
+  The command ‘apio sim’ simulates a testbench file and displays the
-  a GTKWave graphical window.
-The testbench is expected to have a name ending
+  simulation results in a GTKWave graphical window.
+The testbench is expected
-  with _tb (e.g. my_module_tb.v) and the commands is typically used in the
-  root directory of the project that contains the apio.ini file and it accepts
-  the testbench file name as an argument.
-For example:
+  to have a name ending with _tb (e.g., my_module_tb.v).

   Example:
     apio sim my_module_tb.v
     apio sim my_module_tb.v --force

-  It is recommanded NOT to use the `$dumpfile()` function in your testbenchs
+  [Important] Avoid using the Verilog $dumpfile() function in your
-  as this may override the default name and location of the generated .vcd
+  testbenches, as this may override the default name and location Apio sets
-  file.
+  for the generated .vcd file.

-  The sim command defines the INTERACTIVE_SIM that can be used in the
+  The sim command defines the INTERACTIVE_SIM macro, which can be used in the
-  testbench to distinguise between 'apio test' and 'apio sim', for example to
+  testbench to distinguish between ‘apio test’ and ‘apio sim’.
+For example,
+  you can use this macro to ignore certain errors when running with ‘apio sim’
-  ignore error with 'apio sim' and view the erronous signals gtkwave.
-For a
+  and view the erroneous signals in GTKWave.

-  sample testbench that uses those macro see the example at
+  For a sample testbench that utilizes this macro, see the example at:
   https://github.com/FPGAwars/apio-examples/tree/master/upduino31/testbench

-  [Hint] when you configure the signals in GTKWave, you can save the
+  [Hint] When configuring the signals in GTKWave, save the configuration so
-  configuration for future invocations.
+  you don’t need to repeat it for each simulation.

 Options:
   -f, --force             Force simulation.